5 Gay Board Games From Years Gone By, Including the Ultimate Leather Daddy Monopoly

 1. Gay Monopoly

-3. Dial-Gay For Murder
+3. Dial-Gay for Murder

-It’s based on the How to Host a Murder style of role playing game.
-In the case of Dial-Gay For Murder, players are invited to solve the murder of Paul Pernicious.
-Pernicious is — or, rather, was — the head operator at the Dial-Gay Answering Service.
+It’s based on the How to Host a Murder style of role-playing game.
+In the case of Dial-Gay for Murder, players are invited to solve the murder of Paul Pernicious.
+Pernicious is — or rather was — the head operator at the Dial-Gay Answering Service.
 But someone strangled him with his own phone cord at the switchboard.

 4. That’s So Gay!